ktaylor63/southeast/site/content/wildlife/insects/puerto-rican-harlequin-butterfly.md

     - /species/insects/puerto-rican-harlequin-butterfly
 tags:
     - 'Endangered Species Act'
-    - Florida
+    - Puerto Rico
     - Insect
-    - 'Saint Francis’ Satyr'
+    - 'Puerto Rican Harlequin Butterfly'
-    - 'South Florida Ecological Services Office'
+    - 'Caribbean Ecological Services Office'
 description: 'One of four species of Atlantea butterflies that inhabit the Greater Antilles, only the Puerto Rican harlequin butterfly occurs in Puerto Rico.
 With a small population size, no more than 50 butterflies have ever been recorded in a single survey.'
-updated: 'March 6th, 2020'
+updated: 'April 29th, 2020'
 ---

 Also known as Puerto Rican checkerspot and La Quebradillana.